MultiPoolMiner/MultiPoolMiner/README.txt

 1. Download the latest RELEASE (.zip package) from https://github.com/MultiPoolMiner/MultiPoolMiner/releases
 2. Extract it to your Desktop (MultiPoolMiner will NOT work from folders such as "C:\Program Files\")
 3. Make sure you have all pre-requisites installed/updated from the IMPORTANT NOTES section below.
+4. Run Setup.bat.
+This will load all available pool and miner information (allow a few seconds for this) and the launch a configuration GUI.
-4. Right-click on the (required) Start.bat file and open it with a Notepad application.
+5. Right-click on the (required) Start.bat file and open it with a Notepad application.
 Multiple start.bat files are included as examples.
-5. Edit the Start.bat file with your details (such as YOUR username, wallet address, region, worker name, device type).
-New users should NOT edit anything else.
-Please see COMMAND LINE OPTIONS below for specification and further details.
-6. Save and close the Start.bat file you just edited.
-7. Launch the Start.bat file you just edited.
+6. Launch the Start.bat file you just edited.
-8. Let the benchmarking finish (you will be earning shares even during benchmarking).
+7. Let the benchmarking finish (you will be earning shares even during benchmarking).
-9. Done.
+8. Done.
 You are all set to mine the most profitable coins and maximise your profits using MultiPoolMiner.

 ====================================================================